-The techniques used for acrylic painting are varied and are specifically tied to its properties, so it’s helpful to have a some background knowledge of these techniques before you start out.
-We’ll cover the important bases in this simple-to-follow guide…
+Are you looking for some new acrylic painting ideas?
+There are some amazing acrylic painting techniques that you may want to try to give your creations a new style.
+The techniques used for acrylic painting are varied and are specifically tied to its properties, so it’s helpful to have some background knowledge of these acrylic painting techniques before you start out.
+So whether you’re a seasoned master or looking for some simple acrylic painting techniques for beginners, we’ll cover the important bases in this simple-to-follow guide that will give you some excellent acrylic painting ideas…

 Otto Rohm is credited with having developed acrylic paints in the early 20th century, after initially inventing acrylic resin.
 Acrylic paint is synthetic and was first brought to the mainstream in the 1940s.